Father Comes Home From the Wars, Parts 1, 2 & 3

 Finalist: 2015 Pulitzer Prize for Drama Winner!
 2015 Edward M. Kennedy Prize for a theatrical work inspired by American history Winner!
 2015 Obie Award for Playwriting Nominee: 2015 Lucille Lortel Award, Outstanding Play Suzan-Lori Parks is the recipient of the 1992 Whiting Award for Drama

-As his decision brings him face-to-face with a nation at war with itself, the loved ones Hero left behind debate whether to escape or wait for his return…only to discover that for Hero, free will may have come at a great spiritual cost.
+As his decision brings him face to face with a nation at war with itself, the ones Hero left behind debate whether to escape or wait for his return, only to discover that for Hero, freedom may have come at a great spiritual cost.

 "Extraordinary!
 The best new play I've seen all year.
 By turns philosophical and playful, lyrical and earthy, Suzan Lori-Parks's new play swoops, leaps, dives and soars across three endlessly stimulating hours, reimagining a turbulent turning point in American history through a cockeyed contemporary lens.
 The finest work yet from this gifted writer...
 The wonder of Ms. Parks’s achievement is how smoothly she blends the high and the low, the serious and the humorous, the melodramatic and the grittily realistic.
 At once an epic poem, a moving personal drama about one man’s soul struggle, and a seriocomic mediation on liberty, loyalty and identity."